keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 ## Invite Users

-Workspace and Deployment _Admins_ can invite and otherwise manage users both via the Astronomer UI and CLI.
+Workspace and Deployment _Admins_ can invite and otherwise manage users both via the Software UI and CLI.
 All users who have access to a Workspace must be assigned 1 of 3 Workspace roles, though deployment-level roles are not required.

 Read below for guidelines.